3liz/lizmap-locales/DEV.md

 The language should be created into Transifex.
 When there are enough translated strings, you can download translated files with the script.
 See README.md in plugin or web-client.

-A new language code for web-client should be added into web-client/module_list.sh.
+A new language code for web-client should be added into `web-client/module_list.sh` and `.tx/config`.

 ### Releasing a new version